edinstance/dissertation/DIARY.md

 - Finally I have been working on my project plan and have started the abstract, created an intial timeline and started thinking about the risks my project has.

 ## Week 2

+- I continued working on my project plan, I had some areas where I was unsure so I asked my supervisor to read over one of my drafts.
+- I continued to research web technologies and I am planning on setting up the inital application.
+- I updated my plan based on the recomendations I recieved and finished it off.